esplito/coding-notes/epicreact/react-performance/notes.md

 >
 > Now, if I hit the Profiler and go, then we're solid.
 We are only rendering the components that actually care about this update. - Dodds

+After this, the cell only re-renders when the slice of state it cares about is changing!

 More reading about HOC and forwarding refs:
 * https://reactjs.org/docs/higher-order-components.html
 * https://reactjs.org/docs/forwarding-refs.html